Azure/Azure-Orbital-Analytics-Samples/deploy/gallery/instructions.md

     ![](./images/2.png)

 3. On the right side, there is a list of mandatory fields.
 Click each of them and select the respective names from the dropdown as shown below.
 This additional step is only interim; we are working with the Synapse product group for a long term fix.

+   NOTE: It may not be the exact list as shown below, configure the names on the one's that show up.

 - Transforms